How to Grow Large LA. Iris Rhizomes

 Louisiana Iris Sweet As Candy

-Louisiana water Irises are easy-to-grow aquatic plants grown from rhizomes.
+Louisiana water Irises are easy-to-grow aquatic marginal pond plants grown from rhizomes.
 These resilient plants may be cultivated in pond-immersed containers or in your flower garden.
 From harsh, frigid frosty winters to warm, tropical locations.
-Louisianas thrive in a broad variety of climates in Australia.
+Louisianas thrive in a broad variety of climates and soils in Australia.

 Louisiana Iris After Purchase to Planting Time Care